 Four years ago, I embarked on a journey that had me living with monks in Thailand, scuba diving in the Caribbean, freediving in the Red Sea, and further developing my spiritual practice on the Island of the Gods.

 Through this process, I found the Jay Shetty Certification School.
 There are many reasons why I choose this program.
-It has an excellent brand attached to the school for starters, and the curriculum seemed to cover a coaching framework that offered a sound and solid approach to coaching.
+For starters, it has an excellent brand attached to the school, and the curriculum seemed to cover a coaching framework that offered a sound and solid approach to coaching.

 After a little bit of research and speaking with a Jay Shetty Certification School Enrollment

 Advisor, I took the plunge and embarked on a new journey as a Life Coach.

 This course is intense and for those thinking it is a walk in the park, think again!
 There are over 40 hours of online classes given by Jay Shetty, 30 hours of self-studying (reading books, watching TEDtalks on coaching), 20 hours of reflecting on different areas of this journey, 20 hours of practicing with real clients (some from the Jay Shetty Certification School and some from outside the school) and finally a final exam that is composed of two parts ( a written thesis and a presentation in front of a board).
 This program roadmap is the minimum requirement to complete the course; however, once you are inside the school, you are quickly introduced to a whole community of like-minded students.
 The experience takes a life of its own.

 A powerhouse of support comes from supervisors, fellow students and alumni.
 This support takes life through Live webinars, coaching clinics, monthly live Q&A with Jay Shetty, weekly mentoring calls with your supervisor, business club training, exclusive interviews with Alumni and, of course, the friends and connections you make along the way.

 The school wants you to succeed; not only do they champion you to finish the course, but they want you to be the best life coach possible even after graduation.